KevinFlanagan7/Golf-classic/README.md

 ### Navigation Bar

-The navigation bar is fully responsive to allow for various screen sizes.
+The header navigation bar is fixed and fully responsive to allow for various screen sizes.
 It includes links to manover around the site easily and the Golf classic header doubles as a link back to the home screen.

 - Large Desktop screens (>=1200px)
 \